ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 Cardiac magnetic resonance imaging (MRI) provides more detailed information about heart structure and function.
 In ATTR cardiac amyloidosis, cardiac MRI typically shows diffuse late gadolinium enhancement, indicating the presence of abnormal tissue throughout the heart muscle.
 The pattern of enhancement can help distinguish amyloidosis from other infiltrative diseases and may provide information about disease severity.

-Once imaging studies suggest cardiac amyloidosis, the next step involves determining which type of amyloid protein is causing the deposits.
+Once imaging studies suggest cardiac amyloidosis, my next step involves determining which type of amyloid protein is causing the deposits.
 This distinction is crucial because different types of amyloidosis require different treatments.
 The two main types that affect the heart are light chain amyloidosis (caused by abnormal antibody proteins) and transthyretin amyloidosis.

 Excluding light chain amyloidosis requires blood and urine tests that look for abnormal antibody proteins.
 These tests include serum and urine protein electrophoresis with immunofixation and serum free light chain measurements.
 If these tests are normal, light chain amyloidosis is effectively ruled out, and transthyretin amyloidosis becomes the likely diagnosis.